Viewing public RFDs.

 3. Smudge and clean filters are incompatible with Jujutsu (as of version 0.36), which several developers working on Omicron—including this RFD’s author—use.

 Alternative: lobby GitHub to turn on --find-copies-harder.
-Given the inherent computational complexity of --find-copies-harder and the general priorities of GitHub, a lobbying effort seems unlikely to succeed.
-The problem discussed in [why-no-git-copy-detection] below—that a copy might be detected against a different version than desired—also remains.
+Given the computational cost of --find-copies-harder and GitHub’s priorities, this seems unlikely to succeed.
+The problem discussed in Appendix: Why can Git not detect copies? below—that a copy might be detected against a different version than desired—also remains.

-Rationale for Git ref format
+Rationale for Git stub format

 Rationale for commit hash selection

 Alternative: use the merge base.
-This RFD proposes storing the commit where a file was most recently introduced.
+This RFD specifies storing the commit where a file was most recently introduced.
 An alternative is to store the merge base between the current branch and main.
 However, this leads to merge conflicts when multiple developers work on the same API but with different merge bases:

 In this scenario, the merge base of feature1 and main is M2, and the merge base of feature2 and main is M3.
-If the Dropshot API manager stored Git ref files using the merge base, the Git ref files would have different contents, leading to a merge conflict.
+If the Dropshot API manager stored Git stub files using the merge base, the Git stub files would have different contents, leading to a merge conflict.
 The choice of using the first commit when the file was most recently introduced produces results independent of developers' merge bases.

 Alternative: use the first commit when the file was first introduced.
 This RFD specifies that we use the first commit when the file was most recently introduced.
 Another option is to use the first commit when the file was first introduced.
 For example, for an API version v1:

 A core assumption behind API versioning is that blessed versions are immutable.
-Under this assumption, in the situation described above, both A and C are valid options for the Git ref.
+Under this assumption, in the situation described above, both A and C are valid options for the Git stub.
 But we have to pick a consistent approach, and commit C is slightly better because it represents an unbroken history.

 If, for some reason, this assumption is not upheld, then the hash in the file name will almost certainly be different, and C would be the only valid option.